preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/README.md

 ```

 # Note
 Currently, only planar projections stitching is supported in this version and can recognize multiple panoramas.
-This work is in progrees further improvements such as inlcusion of spherical, cylindrical projections, full view 360 x 180 degree panoramas stitching (everything visible from a point), automatic panorama straightening, runtime speed optimization and Graphical User Interface (GUI) are under development.
+This work is in progress, further improvements such as inlcusion of spherical, cylindrical projections, full view 360 x 180 degree panoramas stitching (everything visible from a point), automatic panorama straightening, runtime speed optimization and Graphical User Interface (GUI) are under development.
 Your patience will be appreciated.

 # Known issues
 1. Bundle adjustment using the `lsqnonlin` in MATLAB is computationally slow.